Environmental Justice Resources

 Environmental Justice Screening and Mapping Tool (EJSCREEN 2.0; EPA) - A mapping tool that provides nationally consistent data concerning demographic and environmental information for a given area.

 Climate and Economic Justice Screening Tool, beta version (CEJST; CEQ) - Uses publicly-available, nationally-consistent, datasets to help Federal agencies identify disadvantaged communities that are marginalized, underserved, and overburdened by pollution.
 The current version of the tool provides socioeconomic, environmental, health and climate information to inform decisions that may affect these communities.

 Air Toxics Screening Assessment (AirToxScreen; EPA) - Interactive screening tool providing communities with information about health risks from air toxics.
 AirToxScreen provides updated data and risk analyses on an annual basis, helping state, local and tribal air agencies, EPA, and the public more easily identify existing and emerging air toxics issues.

 U.S. Department of Agriculture

 Environmental Justice Tools (NRCS).
 NRCS offers tools to help ensure underserved communities have access to NRCS' financial and technical programs and services.
-Includes a list of their partnerships, outreach program, and role in USDA StrikeForce.

 Environmental Protection Agency (EPA)